iliaschat/hass-dockered/tool-stack/README.md

 # Tool Stack Docker Compose

-This directory contains a `docker-compose.yml` file that defines a Docker-based tool stack for SSL certificate management, Zigbee integration, MQTT messaging, and backups.
+This directory contains a `docker-compose.yml` file that defines a Docker-based tool stack for reverse proxy, SSL, Zigbee integration, MQTT messaging, and backups.

 ## Overview

 The `docker-compose.yml` file sets up the following services:

-- **certbot**: SSL certificate manager using Certbot for obtaining and renewing Let's Encrypt certificates.
+- **reverse-proxy-caddy**: A reverse proxy and SSL certificate manager using Caddy for handling HTTPS and routing.
 - **deconz**: A Zigbee gateway for smart home devices, providing web interface and API access.
 - **mosquitto**: An MQTT broker for lightweight messaging between IoT devices.
 - **duplicati**: A backup solution for encrypting and storing data remotely.